28ede1/flixster-starter/planning.md

 There is a disabled state, that based on if disabled or not, displays different text and allows/does not allow user to click the button.

 6) Implement basic header information (including the SearchBar component)

+7) Implement search functionality, using similar design pattern to handling fetch requests for "Now Playing"